GoodgoodBoys/EEGProj/README.md

 * Ultracortex Mark IV
 * ESP32 based model car

+Detailed documentation and purchase links regarding the testing equipment are available at the following address: https://docs.openbci.com/

 Installation
 ------------
 To run this project, please download and install the OpenBCI library first. https://github.com/brainflow-dev/brainflow